nindakhoirunnisa/nindakhoirunnisa.github.io/_posts/2024-2-13-predicting-prevalence-diabetes.md

 Due to the imputation on the missing value, the distribution of data is slightly changed.
 Thus, the model with 6 features as predictor will be used to predict the status of each woman whether they are diagnosed with diabetes or non-diagnosed.

 ## References

-References
 - Jack W. Smith, J.E.
 Everhart, W.C.
 Dickson, W.C.
 Knowler, & R.S.
 Johannes.
 (1988).
 Using the ADAP Learning Algorithm to Forecast the Onset of Diabetes Mellitus.
 Annual Symposium on Computer Application in Medical Care, 261–265.
 - Agresti, A. (2018).
 Statistical Methods for the Social Sciences, Global Edition (5th edition).
 Pearson Education Limited.
 - sklearn.feature_selection.chi2. (n.d.).
-Scikit-Learn. https://scikitlearn.org/stable/modules/generated/sklearn.feature_selection.chi2.html
+Scikit-Learn. https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.chi2.html
 - Step by Step Diabetes Classification-KNN-detailed.
 (2020, October 31).
-Kaggle. https://www.kaggle.com/code/shrutimechlearn/step-by-step-diabetes-classificationknn-detailed
+Kaggle. https://www.kaggle.com/code/shrutimechlearn/step-by-step-diabetes-classification-knn-detailed
 - Multivariate Statistical Analysis on Diabetes.
 (2020, August 10).
-Kaggle. https://www.kaggle.com/code/ravichaubey1506/multivariate-statistical-analysis-ondiabetes
+Kaggle. https://www.kaggle.com/code/ravichaubey1506/multivariate-statistical-analysis-on-diabetes
 - Machine Learning & Predictive Modeling Analytics.
 (2020, April 16).
-Kaggle. https://www.kaggle.com/code/ravichaubey1506/machine-learning-predictivemodeling-analytics?scriptVersionId=3211447
+Kaggle. https://www.kaggle.com/code/ravichaubey1506/machine-learning-predictive-modeling-analytics?scriptVersionId=3211447

 [Github](https://github.com/nindakhoirunnisa/sml-1)